2013 Ulster Senior Hurling Championship: Format

 As the Ulster championship is of a lower standard than its Leinster and Munster counterparts, there was no entry from the Ulster Championship to the All-Ireland Championship proper.
 Antrim will instead enter that competition through the preliminary round of the Leinster Senior Hurling Championship.

 The other Ulster teams are not eligible, and took part in the Christy Ring Cup, the second tier All-Ireland hurling championship, Down winning the competition.

 Teams

+General Information

+Four counties will compete in the Ulster Senior Hurling Championship:

+Team kits

 Bracket

 The draw for the Ulster championship is seeded, and takes place in a single elimination format.
 Antrim receive a bye to the final, Derry to the semi-final.